Thors Officer School, ToCS Outside the Fairy Tale

 Wasn't this a very insightful question?
 Just what he expected from his old quick-witted friend.
 And look, beautiful Erika's expression turned stormy, a stink-face worthy of Estelle herself.

 "That old coot certainly contributed a lot, but he was hardly the only one responsible for creating combat-worthy aircrafts.
 Back then the whole of Zeiss Central Factory was working like a single well-oiled machine.
 We toiled and sweat like our lives depended on it," and here she glared at every member of the Erebonian military, "because that was quite literally the case."

-She then turned his gaze towards him, spearing him with her intensity.
+She then turned her gaze towards him, spearing him with her intensity.
 "Your 'Third Way' plan on the other hand is much longer in scale.
-Every secret, especially about orbal development, is in danger of being blabbed out, if Professor bloody Russel had been entrusted with them.
-If you had ever seen him bragging during the annually Zemurian Congress of Orbal Science you would know how foolish your initial decision was.
+Every secret, especially about orbal development, is in danger of being blabbed out if Professor bloody Russel had been entrusted with them.
+If you had ever seen him bragging during the annually Zemurian Congress of Orbal Science you'd know how foolish your initial decision was.
 So be thankful I corrected it beforehand."

-Olivert of course gave her a warm round of applause.
+Olivert gave her a warm round of applause.
 It was only fair exchange for the impromptu piece of history which was certainly nowhere to be found in any kind of Erebonian chronicle.
 "Bravo, bravo, your boldness is truly an inspiration.
-I think you could even give chairwoman Irina Reinford a run for her money."
+I think you could even give Chairwoman Irina Reinford a run for her money."